MyNamesLex/All-Jams-And-Hackathons/README.md

 Crayta $50,000 Build Jam -> https://mynameslex.itch.io/crayta-population-metrics-blueprint

-I decided I wanted to try out different game engine's and to just try something new so I decided that this jam would be a good idea because it is a build jam so i'm making in my case a technical asset for other people using Crayta to use, also it's in an engine i was originally completly unfamiliar with and uses a language that I don't use regularly so I thought this would be the best jam for me to participate in
+I wanted to try out a different game engine to just try something new.
+I decided this jam would be a good idea because it is a build jam making a technical asset for other people using Crayta to use.
+Crayta is an engine I was originally completely unfamiliar with and uses a language that I don't use regularly so I thought this would be a good challenge.

 _________________________________________________________________________________________________________________________________________________________________________